phHartl/lrec_2022/README.md

 ### References

-In Proceedings of LREC 2022, to appear in June 2022.
+Accepted in Proceedings of LREC 2022, to appear in June/July 2022.
 To cite the preliminary version, use:
 ~~~~
 @article{hartl2022applying,
   title={Applying Automatic Text Summarization for Fake News Detection},